Article

 Do you want to know more about smart factories and industrial maintenance?

-Nonetheless, this way of classifying them is an oversimplification that does not cover all the scenarios in which maintenance may be needed.
+Nonetheless, this way of classifying them does not cover all the scenarios in which maintenance may be needed.
 It is for this reason that we will devote this article to define the most popular types of maintenance, to explain the difference between types and models of maintenance and to study the most common models.

 Corrective Maintenance